menu icon

 Jump to Recipe

-Love hummus recipes?
-Try my smoked paprika hummus, peas hummus, or this garlicky hummus without tahini.
+If you're a hummus lover, don't miss my smoked paprika hummus, peas hummus, or this garlicky hummus without tahini.

 Creamy healthy homemade dip with corn chips